 Iceland has formidable lands and weather, but our sheep, just like us, have learned to live and enjoy it!
 Icelandic sheep have two layers of wool for double protection: a tough, weather-proof outside and a soft, lush inside.
-Combined into our unique Lopi yarn, you get the beginnings of a fantastically comfortable piece of clothing!
+Combined with our unique Lopi yarn, you get the beginnings of an incredibly comfortable piece of clothing!

 Icelandic sheep may be one big family, but they come in different colours – black, white, grey, and brown.
 So, you don’t even need to dye the wool.
 And while the Lopapeysa is the traditional keepsake to keep you warm wherever you go, our sheep’s wool is exceptionally versatile.
 You can find it in everything from hats to socks here.

 Come in the Fall for a Réttir!

 Seeing them on the moorlands, you may think of them as more goats than sheep as they appear independent and light on their feet.
 Some of them even have horns reminiscent of goats.
-With such a temperament, most sheep farmers let their animals roam free through the spring and summer.
+Most sheep farmers let their animals roam free through the spring and summer with such a temperament.
 But as fall nears, they need to be herded back to shelter before winter hits.
 And, to lure in help, of course, there’s a party!
 We’re talking about the Réttir, sheep round-up, and following Réttaball!

-Around every September, you’ll see farmers, along with family and friends rounding up their sheep from the countryside to their farms and enclosures.
+Every September, you’ll see farmers and family and friends rounding up their sheep from the countryside to their farms and enclosures.
 Even visitors can get in on the action for a hands-on (or sheep-on) experience.
 Or you can just watch the farmers on their horses in action, with their trusty sheepdogs helping the herd home.
 And once all the sheep are back and sorted, which they do by using a unique signature mark on the ears of each farm sheep stock, it’s time to celebrate with a round-up ball!
 There are traditional songs and dances and plenty to eat and drink.

 Your Friend in Reykjavik Loves our Sheep